gabsoftware/dependency-graph/README.md

         Nodes a and b can be processed immediately.
         Nodes c and d can be processed as soon as node a has been processed.
-        Nodes e and f can be processed as soon as node d has been processed. node g can be processed as soon as nodes f and b has been processed.
+        Nodes e and f can be processed as soon as node d has been processed. node g can be processed as soon as nodes f and b have been processed.

         So there are 4 steps.